Torsional oscillations of magnetized neutron stars: Impacts of Landau-Rabi quantization of electron motion: EQUATIONS OF STATE

 \subsection{Inner crust}

 The effects of Landau-Rabi quantization in the inner crust have been implemented within the fourth-order extended Thomas Fermi method with proton shell corrections added consistently via the Strutinsky integral \citep{Mutafchieva_2019}.
 By ignoring the neutron band-structure effects, the boundary between the inner and outer crustal region is determined by the condition $\mu_c=m_nc^2$, where $m_n$ is the mass of neutron \citep{PhysRevC.91.065801,PhysRevC.91.055803}.
-Nuclear clusters are assumed to be spherical and unaffected by the magnetic field.
+Nuclear clusters\footnote{We refrain here from referring to clusters in the inner crust as 'nuclei'.
+Indeed, those extremely neutron-rich clusters would immediately disintegrate if they were placed in vacuum.
+Their existence in a neutron star is only possible because of the degenerate neutron gas blocking neutron emission.} are assumed to be spherical and unaffected by the magnetic field.
 The Coulomb lattice is considered using the Wigner-Seitz approximation and the nucleon density distributions in the Wigner-Seitz cell are parameterized as